trustoncloud/tmxcaliber/README.md

   source                Path to the ThreatModel JSON file.
 We support XML file for internal purposes.

 options:
-  --output OUTPUT       Output file to write the results.
+  -h, --help            show this help message and exit --output OUTPUT       Output file to write the results.
 If not provided, prints to stdout.
-  --output OUTPUT       Output file to write the results.
-If not provided, prints to stdout.
-  --output OUTPUT       Output file to write the results.
-If not provided, prints to stdout.
-  -h, --help            show this help message and exit --permissions PERMISSIONS
+  --permissions PERMISSIONS
                         filter data by IAM permission(s).
 Separate by `,`, if several.